oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Integration-Manuals/Integrating-With-Identity-Providers/identityserver4/quickstart.md

 ```

-Use the following `Properties/launchSettings.json`, this launchSettings file ensures the application url matches the callback url that has been configured in Auth0:
+Use the following `Properties/launchSettings.json`, this launchSettings file ensures the application url matches the callback url that has been configured in IdentityServer:

 ```json
 {